Exiv2/exiv2/README.md

 5) cmake --build . options **`--config Release|Debug`** and **`--target install`**

 Visual Studio and Xcode can build debug or release builds without using the option **`-DCMAKE_BUILD_TYPE`** because the generated project files can build multiple types.
-The option **`--config Debug`** can be specified on the command-line to specify the build type.
+The option **`--config Debug`** can be specified on the cmake command-line to specify the build type.
 Alternatively, if you prefer to build in the IDE, the UI provides options to select the configuration and target.

 With the Unix Makefile generator, the targets can be listed: